Attending High School at TFA

-Each morning, the student checks in with their advisory teacher, whom they stay with for 9-11th grade, this allows the student to be known well by one adult and is the channel by which all the other teachers communicate to the family.
+Each morning, the students check in with their advisory teacher at 8 AM, whom they stay with for 9-11th grade.
+This allows the student to be known well by one adult and is the channel by which all the other teachers communicate to the family.
 This is a great partnership with a caring adult who supports the goals and needs of the student.
-In 12th grade the student begins Senior Institute with a senior advisor who informs them of needed actions for college and career preparedness.
+In 12th grade the student begins Senior Institute with a senior advisor who guides them through needed actions for college and career preparedness.

-Bible Study follows in our black box theater.
+Tai Chi, then Bible Study follows the math class in our black box theater.
 Different Bible study leaders stress the importance of morals and values to guide us in our daily lives.
-Following the 15 minute Bible study is Tai-Chi, our way of preparing the body and mind for the rest of the day.
+Tai-Chi is our way of preparing the body and mind for the rest of the day.

-On Monday mornings, unlike Tuesday through Friday class times, students stay in Advisory.
+On Monday mornings critical time is available and mandatory for all.
+Unlike Tuesday through Friday class times, students stay in Advisory.
 This is a time for team building, conflict resolution, community work, conferencing, goal setting, self-concept development, fieldwork, games, and portfolio progress and completion.
-Seniors use this time to work on their senior projects and portfolios together in groups.
+This is the time to do additional conferencing to develop the reflections that can be worked on at home for the quarterly reflection deadlines.

 High School students choose their electives.
 Options include: visual arts, performing arts, foreign language, advanced math, writing, speech and debate, environmental science, entrepreneur classes, various forms of farming, S.T.E.A.M. based options, and sports/PE.

 Portfolios provide the evidence of cumulative progress.
-The portfolio is developed throughout the year and includes student work and reflections that demonstrate the essential skills, “I Cans”, and senior expectations that have been learned and demonstrated.
-The student shares the portfolio and report card progress with parents during student led conferences which occur every marking period.
+The portfolio is developed throughout the year.
+Each marking period, reflections are required for evidence of improvement and progress.
+This is kept in a portfolio.
+It includes student work, artifacts and developed reflections that demonstrate the essential skills, “I Cans”, and senior expectations that have been experienced.
+The student shares the portfolio and report card progress with parents during Student Led Conferences which occur every marking period.

-Each teacher has an EdLine account, which is for online communication with families and also where the school newsletter is posted.
-Parents are expected get their access code to participate in Edline either from their child’s teacher or from someone in the main office.
-Updates and news can also be found here on the school website.
+Each teacher has a Plus Portals account, which is for online communication with families.
+Parents are expected to get their access code to participate in Plus Portals either from their child’s teacher or from someone in the main office.
+Updates and news can also be found in this portal and on the school website.

-Performances, festivals, exhibitions, and picnics are part of our tradition.
-The dates are in the school planner, on Edline, and on the school web site.
+Regular e-blasts and texts send reminders -Performances, festivals, exhibitions, and picnics are part of our tradition.
+The dates are in the school planner, in Plus Portals, and on the school web site.
 These activities are an integral part of the education at TFA, and parents are invited – especially during these events – to participate fully in the students’ learning experiences.

 The Foundation Academy admits any student regardless of sex, race, color, religion, sexual orientation, or national and ethnic origin.